Table of Contents

 Identity and uses of heritage are not present in this table, as they did not emerge strongly from this phase of the analysis, but I will return to them in Chapter 6.

 The last column on the right, called ‘influences on heritage’, has been added as data emerged that can help shed light on what elements seem to have an impact on how heritage develops and on whether it thrives or struggles to survive.

-Moreover, I will draw from interviews with practitioners and textual sources to unravel the discourse around these dancers, and how they have impacted on other practitioners’ experience and understanding of Egyptian raqs sharqi.
+Moreover, I will draw from interviews with practitioners and textual sources to unravel the discourse around these dancers, and how they have impacted other practitioners’ experience and understanding of Egyptian Raqs sharqi.

 I have presented the movement analysis in more detail in separated tables: one for the dance style of each dancer and one for each of the main timeframes, to summarise how the movement vocabulary has changed over time, given that, as Adshead (1988, p.
 24) states:

 All dances have movement . . . but the interesting and important part is what kind of movement is typical and how it is patterned in time and space to produce the distinctive style of a choreographer or genre of dance.Adshead (1988)

 So far, a detailed analysis of Egyptian Raqs sharqi movement vocabulary has been missing from the literature on this genre.

 There are many instruction books and DVDs available where some belly dance movements are listed, but the aim of these sources is to teach and describe, rather than analyze the whole movement vocabulary of the genre, tracing its changes and developments.